bonnom/Micro-manager-Arduino/README.md

 There is an other github that has firmware for the newer Arduino32bitBoards device adapter: https://github.com/bonnom/Arduino32BitBoards

+For questions, go to the "Issue section" and ask over there!

 # Micro-manager-Arduino
 The original micro-manager arduino firmware is specifically written for the Arduino uno and won't work on the newer and faster arduinos.
 This project aims to rewrite the original firmware to get compatibility with the newer arduino compatible boards.
 The original firmware and guide can be found on the micro-manager website [link](https://micro-manager.org/wiki/Arduino).